-- NQF received one comment that addressed the following: - The commenter recommended improving specificity in the questionnaire with respect to person-centered care. - The commenter also suggested using a different term than communication to capture the dialogue around what matters most in hospice care and to capture whether the team was able to compassionately act on behalf of patients. - The commenter noted that the measures should address the complexity of person-centered care for older adults with multiple chronic conditions and emphasized the need to develop appropriate patient reported outcome measures. - The developer replied to the comment saying that they are drafting and field testing a revised version of the CAHPS Hospice Survey.
-The developer also mentioned that the team will consider AGS's comment about communication by working with a technical expert panel, conducting inpatient interviews, and developing survey items that assess the degree to which the team was able to communicate about what matters most to the patient.
-The Committee supported and accepted the developer's response to the comment submitted.
+- NQF received one comment that addressed the following: - The commenter recommended improving specificity in the questionnaire with respect to person-centered care. - The commenter also suggested using a different term than communication to capture the dialogue around what matters most in hospice care and to capture whether the team was able to compassionately act on behalf of patients.

-8. Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X
+- The commenter noted that the measures should address the complexity of person-centered care for older adults with multiple chronic conditions and emphasized the need to develop appropriate patient-reported outcome measures. - The developer replied to the comment saying that they are drafting and field testing a revised version of the CAHPS® Hospice Survey.
+The developer also mentioned that the team will consider American Geriatrics Society (AGS)'s comment about communication by working with a Technical Expert Panel, conducting inpatient interviews, and developing survey items that assess the degree to which the team was able to communicate about what matters most to the patient.
+The Standing Committee supported and accepted the developer's response to the comment submitted. - 8.
+Consensus Standards Approval Committee (CSAC): Vote to Uphold the Standing Committee's Recommendation (November 17, 2020): Yes-10; No-0